-Off-the-Shelf Training Using Individual Training Accounts: During the initial assessment, AJCC staff provides participants with an orientation to all WIOA services, including occupational skills training available through providers and programs listed on the Eligible Training Providers List (ETPL).
+Off-the-Shelf Training Using Individual Training Accounts: During an initial assessment, AJCC staff provides participants with an orientation to all WIOA services, including occupational skills training available through providers and programs listed on the Eligible Training Providers List (ETPL).
 In consultation with AJCC staff, individuals receive information regarding approved programs, program quality, and training provider performance information.
 Participants conduct school visits to obtain more information such as class start dates, course curriculum, and other information about programs.
-The SBWIB gives priority to training programs that lead to recognized post-secondary credentials and are in-demand occupations in the SBWIB's targeted industry sectors.
+The SBWIB targets programs that lead to industry recognized credentials and are in-demand occupations in the SBWIB's targeted industry sectors.
 Programs/courses are purchased through individual training accounts (ITAs) established for the participant.

 On-the-Job-Training (OJT) is a work-based learning model that provides training in an employment setting.
-Businesses may be reimbursed up to 75 percent of the participant's wages to cover training costs.
+Based on size, businesses may be reimbursed in range of 75 percent of the participant's wages to cover training costs.
 Job-specific training plans are developed to provide structure and specify skills development outcomes.